Plants are a great addition to your home, adding a wonderful touch of nature and a splash of color wherever you place them.

 Why confine your plant to a pot when you could have beautiful vines and tendrils creeping and cascading around your house or apartment, turning every nook and cranny into a pretty little colorful corner?

 Let’s take a look at some of the best trailing indoor plants you can add to your home today.
-We’ve also picked out the best hanging baskets for your trailing plants.
+Keep reading for more details and pictures of each plant.

 This site features affiliate content.
 As an affiliate partner of various brands, we earn commissions on qualifying purchases, at no extra cost to you.
 Please read our disclaimer for more information.